smroid/cedar-server/about.md

 ## Moving to target

 Cedar-server can provide push-to guidance for a given sky target.
-The user initiates this by using SkySafari, entering RA/Dec manually (coming soon), or using the integrated Cedar-sky app (coming soon).
+The user initiates this by using SkySafari or entering RA/Dec manually in Cedar-aim UI (coming soon).

 Cedar decomposes the needed telescope motion in terms of the telescope's mount axes, either north-south and east-west (equatorial mount) or up-down and clockwise-counterclockwise (alt-az mount).

-After centering the telescope on the target, before existing move-to mode, the user can refine the boresight alignment.
+After centering the telescope on the target, before exiting move-to mode, the user can direct Cedar-server to refine its boresight alignment.

 ## Camera handling